jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_8_deployment_and_operations_management.md

     - Make use of Change Sets to identify potential trouble spots in your updates
     - Use Stack Policies to explicitly protect sensitive portions of your stack
     - Use a version control system such as CodeCommit or GitHub to track changes to templates
+- Template anatomy
+    - AWSTemplateFormatVersion
+    - Description
+    - Metadata
+    - Parameters
+    - Mappings
+    - Conditions
+        -  Includes statements that define when a resource is created or when a property is defined.
+For example, you can compare whether a value is equal to another value.
+Based on the result of that condition, you can conditionally create resources.
+If you have multiple conditions, separate them with commas
+        - You might use conditions when you want to reuse a template that can create resources in different contexts, such as a test environment versus a production environment.
+In your template, you can add an EnvironmentType input parameter, which accepts either prod or test as inputs.
+For the production environment, you might include Amazon EC2 instances with certain capabilities; however, for the test environment, you want to use reduced capabilities to save money.
+With conditions, you can define which resources are created and how they're configured for each environment type.
+        - Conditions are evaluated based on input parameter values that you specify when you create or update a stack.
+Within each condition, you can reference another condition, a parameter value, or a mapping.
+After you define all your conditions, you can associate them with resources and resource properties in the Resources and outputs sections of a template.
+    - Transform
+    - Resources
+    - Outputs

 ## Elastic Container Service
 - ![ECS/EKS Comparison](images/ecs_eks_comparison.png)*ECS/EKS Comparison*